ClementV78/TimeReach/README.md

 ## Features

 - Find places within a specified travel time (1-60 minutes)
-- Support for various place types (restaurants, cafes, bars, etc.)
+- Support for various place types (see below for valid types)
+- Use both place type and keyword for precise searches (e.g. type=restaurant & keyword=pizzeria)
 - Integration with ChatGPT for natural language queries
 - Detailed place information including ratings, price levels, and descriptions
 - CORS support for web integration